julelang/manual/src/tools/juledoc.md

 The official documentation generator for the Jule programming language.

 JuleDoc is a documentation generator for Jule developed using the Jule programming language.
-It helps keep your Jule code well documented.
+It helps keep your Jule code well documented, based on [documentation comments](/maintenance/documentation-comments) of the source code.
+It only generated documentation for the exported defines.

 Except for the documentation algorithms, it relies heavily on [`std/jule`](/std/jule) and it's sub packages, which is the standard library packages used by the reference compiler also.
 JuleDoc also uses JuleFmt-like formatting to represent source code snippets in consistent format.
 But it is not generates all the code for some places, such as variables.

 ## Using